sb1752/sb1752.github.io/_foundations/trusting-bitcoin-scarcity.md

 210,000 * ( 50 + 25 + 12.5 + 6.25 + … + (50/(2^32)) )
 ~~~

 What does the set in parenthesis equal?
 We can calculate it programmatically or by using a spreadsheet.
-Or we can approximate it using a <a href="https://en.wikipedia.org/wiki/Geometric_series" target="_blank">geometric series</a>.
-The geometric series formula tells us that this is roughly the same as `a / (1-r)` where a is the initial number and r is the ratio (0.5).
+But we can also approximate it using a <a href="https://en.wikipedia.org/wiki/Geometric_series" target="_blank">geometric series</a>.
+The geometric series formula tells us that this is roughly the same as `a / (1-r)` where a is the initial number (50) and r is the ratio (0.5 since they are being repeatedly halved).
 Therefore the set in parenthesis equals `50 / (1-0.5)` or `100`.
 And `100 * 210,000 = 21 million`!
 We’ve confirmed the supply cap!
 In actuality, the number is slightly less than this since we just did an approximation which assumes an infinite series.

 Let's revisit that check that we skipped above.
 ~~~c++